artschwagerb/artschwagerb.github.io/index.md

 ---

 ## Current Projects
- - Okta
+ - Active Directory to Okta Migration
- - Azure Migration
+ - On-Premise Servers and Google Cloud to Azure Migration
- - Terraform
+ - Terraform all the Things